w3bdesign/graphql-express-dfweb/README.md

-# GraphQL backend for Dfweb.no
+# Serverless GraphQL backend for Dfweb.no